Report card: Bob Condotta grades the Seahawks’ NFC wild-card win over the Philadelphia Eagles

 Quarterback

-Russell Wilson was far better than his numbers might dictate — and the numbers were not bad (18 of 30, 325 yards passing and a team-high 45 rushing).
-He was fully in control throughout, never putting Seattle at risk and making the big play every time it was there.
+Russell Wilson was far better than his numbers might indicate — and the numbers were pretty darn good (18 of 30, 325 yards passing and a team-high 45 rushing).
+But this was a classic Wilson performance as he was fully in control throughout, never putting Seattle at risk and making the big play every time it was there.
+And with the stakes at their highest, he used his mobility as aggressively as he has all season.

 Grade: A